-Unfortunately, there still seems to be a stigma behind disability, so families won’t always know how to behave or deal with their child or sibling’s disability.
+Unfortunately, there still seems to be a stigma behind disability, which means parents and family won’t always know how to behave or deal with their child or their sibling’s disability.

-I think another reason why families, don’t always know how to deal with a disability is because they’re simply not equipped to know how to help or deal with their child with the disability.
+I think another reason why families, don’t always know how to deal with a disability is because they’re simply not equipped to help or deal with their child with the disability.
 Siblings aren’t equipped or sure either.
 They usually take the lead from their parents.

-Families are often embarrassed by what they deal with, so instead of learning to embrace their child’s disability, they shy away from it instead.
-Sadly, society still doesn’t make things easy because it’s still less accepting of disability.
+Families are embarrassed by what they deal with, so instead of learning to embrace their child’s disability, they shy away from the disability instead.
+Society doesn’t make things easy either, because they’re still less accepting of disability.
 We’re not moving forward quick enough.

-However, and it is still my view that the more society is accepting of people who deal with disabilities, the more families will learn to be accepting, the less they will need to deal with the stigma.
+I still believe the more society is accepting of people who deal with disabilities, the more families will learn to be accepting, the less they will need to deal with the stigma.